 Vertigo is a symptom usually caused by some ear or brain disease.
 It is associated with dizziness, light-headedness, motion sickness, and unsteadiness.

-Its overall incidence is about 5% to 10%.
-And as a person grows older, this condition tends to worsen.
+Its overall incidence is about 5% to 10%, which means it happens to up to a tenth of people.
+And sadly, as a person grows older, this condition tends to worsen.

 If an episode of vertigo kicks in, you should immediately go to a doctor.
 By the looks of it, you may be suffering from a more serious illness, like multiple sclerosis.

 Multiple sclerosis (MS) is an auto-immune nerve disease affecting the brain, spinal cord, and optic nerve in the eye.
 With it, your own body attacks your nerve covering, called myelin.

 This makes your nerves malfunction.
 It ends up sending faulty signals to and from your brain, affecting your senses and movement.

 The result?
 You might have trouble seeing, feeling, moving, and/or remembering.
 You can also experience pain, fatigue, and tremors.

 There are many books that discuss MS if you want a more detailed explanation.
 Some examples are Overcoming Multiple Sclerosis: The Evidence-Based 7 Step Recovery Program, Managing Multiple Sclerosis Naturally: A Self-help Guide to Living with MS, and Healing Multiple Sclerosis: Diet, Detox & Nutritional Makeover for Total Recovery, New Revised Edition.